trynoice/website/content/terms-of-service.md

 charge.
 Some additional features offering improved functionality are part of Noice Premium and are available for purchase on a subscription basis.

-By purchasing Noice Premium, you agree to authorize recurring payments as specified by the selected plan.
+By purchasing Noice Premium, you agree to authorise recurring payments as specified by the selected plan.
 These payments will be made to us using the selected payment method until you or we cancel the subscription.
 We use third-party services to process all payments securely.
 You can manage your Noice